It happens to all of us, you read the instructions, then you lose them, or can’t remember exactly what they said when you need to apply your cream.

 These areas are used as they vary in absorption rate.
 The fatty areas have slower absorption and therefore stay longer in the body, but the thin skinned areas are absorbed faster and are effective sites to use for hot flushes in particular.

 So if your flushes are mainly during the day, use the thin skinned area in the morning, but if they happen at night then apply to the fatty tissue area in the morning.
+It can also help if you have night sweats to try increasing the night time dose to give you an extra boost .

-You also need to apply to a different area each day, so you rotate round the body.
+You need to apply to a different area each day, so you rotate round the body.
 Also, for maximum effectiveness, apply to a thin area in one application and a fatty area in the next one.
 Keep up this alternating pattern.

 As an example, apply it twice to your left arm on Monday (upper arm is fatty tissue and lower inside arm is thin tissue) and then work down your body one side and back up the other as in the example below: